 - This is a workout.
 The more loaves you are trying to mix the more physical it this.
-This method works best with a 1-3 loaf batch size. - Hands are sensitive instruments, you can literally feel the dough.
-For example, you can feel the yeast and salt granules before they dissolve into the dough.
-You can also feel and experience the dough strengthening as you knead. - Slap and fold is a classic method.
-YouTube additional examples of this process.
+This method works best with a 1-3 loaf batch size. - Hands are sensitive instruments, you can literally feel the salt granules as they dissolve into the dough and the associated strengthening of the gluten as you knead. - Slap and fold is a classic method.
+YouTube videos provide additional examples of this process.
 Developing the dough before adding the oatmeal porridge avoids it splattering all over your kitchen.